Malia Hosaka: Professional wrestling career

-Malia Hosaka was trained by Killer Kowalski at the wrestling training camp run by Misty Blue Simmes.
+Hosaka was trained by Killer Kowalski at the wrestling training camp run by Misty Blue Simmes.
 In her debut match, Hosaka (wearing a Mary Lou Retton-inspired gymnastics outfit and billed as "Malia Ho") teamed with Simmes against Mad Dog Debbie Irons and Linda Dallas.

-Ladies Professional Wrestling Association
+Ladies Professional Wrestling Association (1991–1992)

 In the early 1990s, Hosaka regularly wrestled for the Ladies Professional Wrestling Association.
 On February 13, 1992, she teamed with Bambi to challenge the LPWA Tag Team Champions The Glamour Girls on the LPWA Super Ladies Showdown pay-per-view.
-She also competed in the Ladies Major League Wrestling and Women's Pro Wrestling organizations in the early 1990s.
+She competed in the Ladies Major League Wrestling and Women's Pro Wrestling organizations in the early 1990s.

-Eastern Championship Wrestling
+Eastern Championship Wrestling (1993)

-Hosaka debuted in Eastern Championship Wrestling at NWA Bloodfest on October 1, 1993 and defeated Molly McShane.
-She then substituted for Madusa at November to Remember on November 13, 1993 and wrestled against Sherri Martel.
+Hosaka debuted in Eastern Championship Wrestling at NWA Bloodfest on October 1, 1993, and defeated Molly McShane.
+She substituted for Madusa at November to Remember on November 13, 1993 and wrestled against Sherri Martel.

+Independent circuit and Japan (1993–1998)

+In 1994, Hosaka worked in Japan for Frontier Martial-Arts Wrestling.
+She also worked in the independent circuit in the East Coast.

-Independent circuit and World Championship Wrestling
+World Championship Wrestling (1996–1998)

 Hosaka joined World Championship Wrestling in 1996 and competed in their newly formed women's division.
 She wrestled in the tournament to crown the first WCW Women's Champion, but was eliminated by Zero.
-During her tenure in WCW, she was managed by Sonny Onoo and frequently wrestled on WCW Monday Nitro and WCW Saturday Night against Madusa, Leilani Kai and WCW Women's Champion Akira Hokuto.
+During her tenure in WCW, she was managed by Sonny Onoo and frequently wrestled on WCW Monday Nitro and WCW Saturday Night against Madusa, Leilani Kai and WCW Women's champion Akira Hokuto.
 In 1997, she competed in the WCW Women's Cruiserweight Championship tournament and was defeated in the finals by Toshie Uematsu.
 During March 1997, Malia Hosaka wrestled Madusa Miceli.
-During this memorable match, Madusa became extremely brutal with Malia.
-She grabbed her by the hair.
-Then she tossed her around the ring by the hair.
+During the memorable match, Madusa became extremely brutal with Malia.
+She grabbed her by her hair and tossed her around the ring while holding onto her hair.
+Hosaka wrestled against Saxton in matches taped for WCW Pro on May 16, 1998 and WCW WorldWide on September 19, 1998, and December 26, 1998.

+Independent circuit (1998–1999)

 In 1998, Hosaka became a two-time New Dimension Wrestling Women's Champion.
 She defeated Debbie Combs for the belt on August 7, but lost it to Starla Saxton two weeks later.
 The next night, Hosaka defeated Saxton to once again become champion.
 She held the belt for approximately a month and a half until she lost it to The Foxy Lady on November 9, 1998.
-Hosaka wrestled against Saxton in matches taped for WCW Pro on May 16, 1998 and WCW WorldWide on September 19, 1998 and December 26, 1998.

 In 1999, Hosaka took on longtime rival Brandi Alexander in a non-title match in Tulelake, California, for Rob Russen's IWA Florida promotion.
 She was billed as IWA Women's World Champion, but did not have the belt with her.